 Newham Partnership Programme

-To tackle this challenge we have launched a Quality Improvement Academy, aiming to equip primary care staff in the borough with the skills they need to work in new ways, maximising capacity and freeing up time for care.
+To tackle this challenge we have launched an Improvement Academy, aiming to equip primary care staff in the borough with the skills they need to work in new ways, maximising capacity and freeing up time for care.
 This robust training and development offer will also contribute to Newham’s appeal, helping to attract new GPs to the area.

 - We provided places for 16 primary care staff to attend an NHS England Fundamentals of Change and Improvement course as part of the academy in May 2017.